-- Hybrid solutions are combining biological and engineered pathways to create energy and/or products. - It includes bioenergy with CCS, biochar production, and waste-toenergy systems.
+- Hybrid solutions are combining biological and engineered pathways to create energy and/or products.
+It includes ecosystem restauration, improved - It includes bioenergy with CCS. biochar production, and waste-toenergy systems.

 - The alliance objectives a're as follows:

 - Close the research gap.

 - Share successes and failures.

 - Lay the academic groundwork.

 - Build the carbon removal network.